dvimont/oo-ruby-video-review-object-orientation-and-scraping-cb-000/README.md

 ## Objectives

-- Explain Esdger Dijkstra's influence on programming
+- Explain Edsger Dijkstra's influence on programming
 - Write tests that describe our objects
 - Define Hook, class getter and constructor method for our class
 - Define a class constructor method to scrape from a data source and return a hash of properties